-This presentation discloses the drilling locations and inventory associated with certain of Headwater's exploration prospects.
+This presentation discloses the drilling locations and inventory associated with Certain of Headwater's exploration prospects.
 The majority of the drilling locations and inventory associated with Headwater's exploration prospects are considered unbooked locations.
 Unbooked locations are internal estimates and an assumption as to the number of wells that can be drilled per section based on industry practice and internal review.
 Unbooked locations do not have attributed reserves or resources.
 Unbooked locations have been identified by management as an estimation of our multi-year drilling activities based on evaluation of applicable geologic, seismic, engineering, production and reserves information.
-There is no certainty that the Company will drill all unbooked drilling locations and if drilled there is no certainty that such locations on which the Company will swill ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling results, additional reservoir information that is obtained and other factors.
+There is no certainty that the Company will drill all unbooked drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources or production.
+The drilling locations on which the Company drills wells will ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling results, additional reservoir information that is obtained and other factors.
 The majority of the unbooked drilling locations are associated with exploration prospects where management has less information about the characteristics of the reservoir and therefore there is more uncertainty whether wells will be drilled in such locations and if drilled there is more uncertainty that such wells will result in additional oil and gas reserves, resources or production.